Skip to content

 3. Cmd+V in Claude → pastes both refs at once

-Status bar: When the buffer has refs, a counter appears in the bottom-right (2 refs).
-Click it to pick from session history.
+Status bar: When the buffer has refs, a counter appears in the bottom-right (2 refs; a plug icon when a Claude session is connected).
+Click it to manage the buffer — remove refs, switch the target session, browse history.

 Multi-file: Select multiple files in Explorer → right-click → "Add to Claude Chat" → all refs appended in one shot.

-Clear: Command Palette → Clear Claude Context buffer resets the buffer.
+Clear: Command Palette → Clear context buffer resets the buffer.
 History is preserved so you can re-add via the status bar picker.

 Configuration

-Open VS Code settings (Cmd+,) and search Claude Context.
+Open VS Code settings (Cmd+,) and search Context Push.

 Setting Default Description